LeviTranstrum/LeviTranstrum.github.io/fatherhood.md

 And yet don’t look too good, nor talk too wise: <br>
 </p>
 <p style="text-align: center;">
-If you can dream—and not make dreams your master; <br>
+If you can dream-and not make dreams your master; <br>
-If you can think—and not make thoughts your aim; <br>
+If you can think-and not make thoughts your aim; <br>
 If you can meet with Triumph and Disaster <br>
 And treat those two impostors just the same; <br>
 If you can bear to hear the truth you’ve spoken <br>